Natural Disasters and Severe Weather

-Use these tools far away from enclosed spaces, garages, open windows or doors, or air intakes.
-They make gases that can cause illness or death, such as carbon monoxide.
+Use these tools away from enclosed spaces, garages, open windows or doors, or air intakes (at least 20 feet).
+They emit gases that can cause illness or death, such as carbon monoxide.
 Use carbon monoxide alarms indoors.

 Simple, basic hygiene – handwashing – is the single most important thing you can do to protect your health when you clean up after a disaster.

 Wash your hands thoroughly and do it often!